Click the flag

 The Science of ADHD: a Guide for Parents and Professionals.
 Chris Chandler, $29.95

-THE SCIENCE OF ADHD addresses the scientific status of Attention-Deficit Hyperactivity Disorder in an informed and accessible way and utilizes the current studies to provide an up-to-date account of the neuroscience of ADHD, and the limitations of such research.
+The Science of ADHD addresses the scientific status of Attention-Deficit Hyperactivity Disorder in an informed and accessible way and utilizes the current studies to provide an up-to-date account of the neuroscience of ADHD, and the limitations of such research.

 Socially ADDept: Teaching Social Skills to Children with ADHD, LD and Asperger's.
 Janet Giler, $35.95 (ages 8-13)